cinemagoer/cinemagoer/README.rst

 .. admonition:: Revamp notice
    :class: note

-   Starting on May 2026, the scope of this project shifted significantly due to the introduction of a WAF in front of the IMDb website.
+   Starting on April 2026, the scope of this project shifted significantly due to the introduction of a WAF in front of the IMDb website.
    From that day we can no longer guarantee that the package will work as expected with IMDb data (from a technical and legal standpoints), and we limited the scope of Cinemagoer to the handling of the dataset that is freely distributed by IMDb.

+    If you still need IMDb web-page parsing, see `cinemagoerng`_.
+    It is focused on parsing IMDb web pages, but requires you to provide the function used to fetch those pages.

 Main features
 -------------

-- written in Python 3 (compatible with Python 2.7)
+- written in Python 3

 - platform-independent